 (CNN) — Aarti Aziz and her husband, Moosa, are locked inside a pitch-black concrete dugout in Mexico, sweating in unbearable heat.
 With them is a shaman who has been chanting ceaselessly for the past two hours as strange vapors swirl around them.

-It may sound like a harrowing ordeal, but it's one the couple volunteered for.
+It may sound like a harrowing ordeal, but it's one for which the couple volunteered.

 But once they check in, they can't check out.

-"I did freak out a bit when the shaman covered the dugout's door with a thick blanket," says Aziz, who experienced a Temazcal in Tulum, on southeastern Mexico's Yucatan Peninsular.
+"I did freak out a bit when the shaman covered the dugout's door with a thick blanket," says Aziz, who experienced a temazcal in Tulum, on southeastern Mexico's Yucatan Peninsula.

 Her eyes soon adjusted to the darkness and she enjoyed a comfortable two hours.

 "The only light we ever saw were the brief sparks from the rocks when the water was poured on them," she adds.

 Her husband says he found the shaman's constant chanting -- urging him to direct his woes and pains toward the smoldering rocks to rid his body of hatred and lighten his mental load -- a tad hokey, but the ambiance eventually caught up with him.